 Whitestone Public Library Learning Garden

-The gardens operate as community resources connecting inside and outside, library and street
+Revitalizing long-derelict spaces alongside branch libraries with gardens that operate as community resources, by connecting inside and outside, library and street

 MPA teamed with the Horticultural Society of New York (HSNY) to design and build three learning gardens in underutilized sites adjoining branch libraries in Queens and Brooklyn.